 I am an Assistant Professor in the Department of Psychology at Carleton University.
 I am also the Director of the Mental Health and Addictions Laboratory at Carleton University.
-There are volunteer positions for students in my lab to assist with research.
-Please email me for more information.
+There are several positions for students to be involved in my lab’s research.
+Please visit the Prospective Students section of my website for more information.
 Below is a summary of my two lines of research:

 In one line of research, I investigate how different transdiagnostic factors (e.g., overvalued ideation, perfectionism, and impulsivity) may function together to proliferate and maintain engagement in various health compromising behaviors (e.g., disordered eating and gambling).
 The research I have conducted is contributing to the development of a transdiagnostic theory of mental health disorders, which will help explain why people engage in health compromising behaviors.
 The ultimate aim of this line of research is to enhance the prevention, assessment, and treatment protocols of various mental health disorders (e.g., prevention and treatment for disordered eating).